 How to make a beats

 Nowadays beatmaking is gaining popularity not only as a simple hobby, but also as a type of professional activity.
-The explanation for this is simple enough: musical preferences of the audience are becoming more and more diverse, the process of creating music is becoming easier and more accessible, and now almost everyone can make money on it.
+The explanation for this is simple enough: musical preferences of the audience are becoming more diverse, the process of creating music is becoming easier and more accessible, and now almost everyone can make money on it.

 Many aspiring producers make their music starting with fairly simple and primitive compositions.
-Over time, as you gain experience and more professional skills, an ordinary hobby can develop into a profession, moreover, quite interesting and profitable.
+Over time, as you gain experience and professional skills, an ordinary hobby can develop into a profession, moreover, quite interesting and profitable.
 A professional beat may seem like something complicated and incomprehensible for beginners, but this article is to tell you how to make beats correctly from the very start.

 We will also take a step-by-step example of creating your own beat, which looks like this.

-What do you need to make your beat?
+What do you need to make beats?